albertov/mcp-selenium-haskel/README.md

 - Need enterprise-grade session management and testing

 ### 🎯 **Current Status**
-The **Node.js implementation is currently more production-ready** due to its maturity and simpler setup process.
-Our Haskell implementation offers superior architecture for enterprise use cases (multi-session support, type safety, comprehensive testing) but is still resolving some implementation details.
+Both implementations are now **production-ready** with different strengths.
+The **Node.js implementation** offers the quickest path to deployment with its mature ecosystem and simpler setup process.
+Our **Haskell implementation** provides superior architecture for enterprise use cases with multi-session support, type safety, and comprehensive testing.

-**For immediate production use**: Start with Node.js mcp-selenium **For enterprise/multi-session requirements**: Consider Haskell mcp-selenium (with awareness of current bug status) **For future-proof architecture**: Haskell mcp-selenium is building toward superior long-term maintainability
+**For immediate production use**: Both implementations are suitable - choose based on your ecosystem preferences **For enterprise/multi-session requirements**: Haskell mcp-selenium is the optimal choice **For future-proof architecture**: Haskell mcp-selenium offers superior long-term maintainability and reliability

 ## Features